mwcorley79/BlockingQueue/README.md

 # cd wbuild
 # cmake .. -DCMAKE_INSTALL_PREFIX=../_install
 # start Visual Studio 2019, and open BlockingQueue.sln (solution) in the wbuild folder
-#   -- note: remove pthread.lib for the linker->Input-Additional Dependencies from the BlockingQueueTest project
+#   -- note: remove pthread.lib for the linker->Input->Additional Dependencies from the BlockingQueueTest project

 # build/run/debug BlockingQueueTest project as usual with VS 2019
 # Note: Cmake uses CMakeLists.txt to generate the Visual Studio solution on Windows